bjpop/favr/README.txt

   (ii) favr_rare_and_true_filter.py:

-       Filtering of variants based on their presence/absence and abundance in samples from non-relatives.
+       Filtering of variants based on their presence/absence and abundance in samples from comparators.

  (iii) favr_family_annotate.py: